secarrel/Bike_Park_ecommerce/TESTING.md

 ## Lighthouse Audit

-I got the following scores for the lighthouse testing in chrome devtools.
+I got the following scores for the lighthouse testing in Chrome Devtools.
 The results for the desktop are displayed in the screenshots, while the values for mobile results are listed to the left.

 | Page                     | Performance | Accessibility | Best Practice | SEO | comments | Evidence |
 | ------------------------ | ----- | ----- | ----- | ----- | ----- | ----- |